Otokar Tulpar: Potential operators

 The Tulpar is a contender in the Brazilian Army's program to acquire 65 MBTs and 78 IFVs to modernize its armored forces.
 Otokar is offering to Brazil an MMBT version equipped with the Leonardo 120 mm HITFACT MkII, and the IFV version equipped with its indigenous 30 mm turret, or the Brazilian Ares UT30Mk2BR, as well the production of the vehicles in Brazil with a technology transfer agreement.
+On August 2026, the Brazilian Army began negotiations with Otokar about purchase and domestic production of the vehicle.